The Québec maritime Blog

 Preparing the lobster traps© Michel Bonato / Tourisme Îles de la Madeleine

 In the Îles de la Madeleine, the launch of the lobster season is a cause for celebration.
 This isn’t too surprising when you consider that lobster fishing is the main livelihood for about 1000 fishermen (out of a total population of 14,000 people).
 During the entire month of April, fishermen get ready for the season by painting and repairing their boats and preparing their lobster traps.
 At dawn on launch day, you can witness a time-honoured tradition and participate in various activities at Pointe de la Grande-Entrée: gathering of the fishermen, fishermen’s mass and fireworks!
 In all, 325 lobster boats will head out to sea at the same time.

 While some await the first wine of the season, in the Îles de la Madeleine, it’s the first lobster of the season that gourmets await with anticipation and excitement.
 For the next nine weeks following that date where the lobster cages are realased, lobster boats will bring in their catch every afternoon.

 During lobster season, many lodging establishments offer packages that include lobster suppers.
 Find out more now!

 Here’s a typical Island lobster recipe.

 Island Pot-en-Pot (Pot Pie)

-Adapted from the Recipes section on the La Salicorne website
+Adapted from a recipe found in the “Recipes” section of the La Salicorne website

 - 4 cups flour